ghc-proposals/ghc-proposals/proposals/0000-constraint-based-arrow-notation.md

      The number of users of `proc` notation is small to begin with, and the number of users using custom control operators is vanishingly tiny.
 Consider that GHC 7.8 made an equally backwards-incompatible change to this same feature, and as far as I can tell, precisely zero users complained (and possibly roughly as many noticed).
 The change was considered so inconsequential that despite being very backwards incompatible, it was not even mentioned in the release notes!

+     Furthermore, an audit of all packages on Hackage found just *three* packages that use banana brackets at all (ignoring packages that parse Haskell code and only include them in parsing test cases):

+       1. [Ross Paterson’s `arrows` package](https://hackage.haskell.org/package/arrows), which is mentioned in this proposal.
+As mentioned above, this package is *already* broken under the current arrow desugaring rules; this proposal would fix it, not break it further.

+       2. @dwincort’s [UISF package](https://hackage.haskell.org/package/UISF), which uses banana brackets with operators like `leftRight` and `setSize`.
+These operators are [sufficiently polymorphic](https://github.com/ghc-proposals/ghc-proposals/pull/303#issuecomment-570813964) to be unaffected by this change; they work under all versions of the arrow desugaring.

+       3. The third and final package is [HSoM](https://hackage.haskell.org/package/HSoM), which only uses banana brackets because it depends on UISF and uses them in the same way.

+     Therefore, it seems unlikely that anyone (except me) will even notice this change.
+(Maybe not the most exciting argument—“we shouldn’t worry about compatibility because nobody cares”—but at least you can’t call me unrealistic.)

   2. It adds new functionality into the constraint solver (indirectly, via the wired-in type families) specifically to support arrows, which seem somewhat maligned in the Haskell community.
 Arguably, this moves in the wrong direction: some people might prefer `proc` notation be removed, not further cemented.

      I think, however, such fear would be unfounded.
 The proposed change doesn’t make `proc` notation any more difficult to remove should someone wish to do it in the future, nor does it introduce any meaningful maintenance burden on any other part of the compiler.
 As long as `proc` notation is here (and some programmers, myself included, do find it useful!), it might as well work properly.